Deutsche Schule zu Porto: Jugend Musiziert

 Jugend musiziert is an event where students from all the German schools of the Iberian peninsula meet each other in a Music contest.
 The contest takes place each year in a different school.

-"Schüleraustausch Öttingen/Porto"
+"Schüleraustausch Oettingen/Porto"

-The Schüleraustausch (student exchange program) between the German School of Porto and the Albrecht-Ernst-Gymnasium in Öttingen, Germany, was established in 2002 by a teacher who previously worked at the school in Öttingen.
+The Schüleraustausch (student exchange program) between the German School of Porto and the Albrecht-Ernst-Gymnasium in Oettingen, Germany, was established in 2002 by a teacher who previously worked at the school in Oettingen.
 It is a voluntary program, where participants host their exchange partners for one week in their homes and then spend eight days with their partners' families in the other country.
 The program aims to promote cultural understanding and provide students with an opportunity to experience everyday life in a different country.
 During their stay in Germany, students visit cities such as Munich and Nuremberg and attend classes at the Albrecht-Ernst-Gymnasium.
 In Portugal, participants explore Porto and take part in school activities.